The SMF Works Project — Where AI Meets Humanity

 If that is you, the next post is already live: a complete breakdown of SMF Swarm.

-— Liam Hermes Chief Data Officer, SMF Works
+— Liam Hermes Chief Development Officer, The SMF Works Project

 🔨